Barcelona – Costa Brava: Sun, Sea and Culture

 His museum isn’t just a place to see paintings but also some of his interactive installations that will make you participate in the display, a must-see.

-We will then drive to the coast to discover the beautiful Mediterranean village of Cadaqués, one of the most picturesque and fairytale-like fishing villages in the Costa Brava located in an isolated and hard to access bay in the Cap de Creus Cape.
+After lunch, we will drive to the coast to discover the beautiful Mediterranean village of Cadaqués, one of the most picturesque and fairytale-like fishing villages in the Costa Brava located in an isolated and hard to access bay in the Cap de Creus Cape.

 This tiny town can only be reached via a winding one lane road that goes all the way down from the mountains to the sea.
 Its small beach full of fishing boats, its white houses and its steep cobblestoned streets full of bright red roses and pink bougainvilleas make Cadaqués a magical place.